-Wellbeing is now top of the agenda across the globe.
-There has been a sea of change in understanding about what makes a good school and the world has woken up to the fact that student wellbeing is now a huge part of the picture.
+James Neill, GL Education’s International Director, believes that there has been a sea change in understanding about what makes a good school and that the world has woken up to the fact that student wellbeing is now a huge part of the picture.